In Depth Review: The TAG Heuer Formula 1 Red Bull Racing Edition4:30 pm

 Having a quartz mechanism powering the watch works in favour of the case, it’s significantly slimmer as compared to an automatic chronograph.

 The only “Red Bull” markings are visible on the case back, which features an engraved logo of the Red Bull team.
 Sitting under that is the Ronda 5040D quartz chronograph movement that’s used in most TAG Heuer Formula 1 quartz watches.

 Bracelet & Strap Options:

 There are two options of the TAG Heuer Formula 1 – a stainless steel bracelet and a technical blue strap.
 The bracelet as one would expect from TAG Heuer, is well made and extremely comfortable.
-It also comes with an additional ‘racing suit’ extension, should you chose to wear the watch while racing.
+It also comes with an additional ‘racing suit’ extension, should you choose to wear the watch while racing.

 The blue strap isn’t exactly a NATO but a well-made nylon blue strap with red stitching that matches the colour of the dial.
 Patterns of stitching were done to mimic the look of a racing suit.

 The Formula 1 Red Bull Racing watch is definitely a great looking timepiece; a nice choice of colours with a clean-uncluttered dial, along with the vintage white minute flange, will please many TAG Heuer and racing enthusiasts.
 It looks great on the wrist and the choice of straps already adds to the versatility of this watch.
 Remember, this watch is a part of TAG Heuer’s entry level series, which is why the price of this watch is also extremely reasonable and surely gives you a lot of bang for the buck.
 The TAG Heuer Red Bull watch is priced at INR 102,200 for the nylon strap version and INR 113,150 for the bracelet version.